 Secondly, the internal surfaces of a clean room and the equipment should be smooth and impermeable.
 They must accessible and easy to clean, with no ledges or recesses that can create an environment that is prone to particulate buildup and microbial growth.
 In addition to smooth and impermeable, the must be constructed of rigid materials that do not crack or shatter.
 This prevents and limits the generation of additional containments such as dust or flake within the enclosed environment.

 Lastly, cleanroom operation and maintenance are the most effective ways to control air quality.
-Personnel are considered the highest source of particulate and microbial containments.
+Personnel is considered the highest source of particulate and microbial containments.
 In order to maintain low particulate, only a limited number of trained personnel should have access to the room at a given time.
 Additionally, proper cleanroom clothing and gowning procedure should be implemented.
 Manufacturing operations can also produce particulates, preventing contaminants from being produced and escaping into the environment can help to maintain the controlled environment.
 Lastly, regular cleaning and maintenance of the facility, equipment, and ventilation system could prevent the build of particulate and microbial growth.

-Whether you opt for a clean area or cleanroom, we hope this article helps to a provide a general understanding of cleanrooms when it comes to pharmaceutical applications and operations.
+Whether you opt for a clean area or cleanroom, we hope this article helps to provide a general understanding of cleanrooms when it comes to pharmaceutical applications and operations.
 Please feel free to comment if you have any questions.